One is none. Two is one.

 The rest of Tuesday was uneventful.
 Until about 9pm.
 That was when we got water pressure back.
 As glad as I was, my neighbors were not.
 When I texted M&P to let them know we had water again, she said she knew because they had a burst pipe.
 I ran down there with my T-handle for shutting off the water at the meter.
 But they already had it shutoff.
 Then we saw another neighbor go out to his meter to shut off his water.
 The three of us checked with the other neighbors.
 Eight in total had burst pipes.
 After that, I topped off the genset, fired it up, and went to bed.
 The grid comes up.

 Of course, since I have Old White Man Syndrome, I had to get up at 5am Wednesday morning, and go pee.
 On the way back from the bathroom, I checked out the window thru the closed blinds.
 Eureka!!!
 The street lights were on.
 The neighborhood had power.
 Shut the genset down, and switched back to the mains.
-Fell asleep quickly, know the grid was back up, and I didn’t have to listen to the genset.
+Fell asleep quickly, knowing the grid was back up and I didn’t have to listen to the genset.

 Wednesday morning.
 My neighbors now have power and heat, but no water...except one who has a garden faucet before the shut off valve, so he can just run his garden hose in thru his garage....